5 Jul 2018 IMU Hosts Workshop to Address Bullying in Schools

 Commenting on the event, a counsellor from a Petaling Jaya school said, “I personally appreciate the great effort and initiatives created by the organisers as this was an eye opener for me as a school counsellor.
 The workshop was excellent and I really enjoyed the session.
 I feel that it would have been better to have a discussion section in a group and solving of sample cases.
 I also feel that these activities could not be done due to the short duration of the workshop. “

-A similar workshop was conducted for the counsellors from Kuala Lumpur schools on 6 March 2018.
+A similar workshop was conducted for the counsellors from Kuala Lumpur schools on 6 March 2018 and in Penang on 11 October 2018.

 Watch this video on “The Science of Bullying”